 This session will provide a solid grounding in SPARQL.
 After demonstrating how powerful some very simple SPARQL queries can be, we will take a practical approach to looking at the key features of SPARQL 1.0 and 1.1, and then explore the principles underpinning the SPARQL query language.

 Following this, we will introduce the new standard features of SPARQL for update and management of data using web protocols.
 SPARQL Update is a language for modifying RDF data and SPARQL HTTP Update provides for RESTful update of a collection of RDF graphs.

 This class will focus on the use of RDF that is embedded in XML, and especially in HTML web pages, with the W3C's RDFa standard.
 We'll look at how to create RDFa, how to add it to documents manually, and some strategies for automating the process.
-We'll also see how to extract RDF triples from these documents, and we'll tour some of the large-scale web sites that are currently making RDF data available on the public linked data web using RDFa.
-Along the way, we'll address these common questions about RDFa: how is it similar to microformats, and how is it different?
-What kind of data is suitable for exposing to to other applications as RDFa?
+We'll also see how to extract RDF triples from these documents, and we'll tour some of the large-scale websites that are currently making RDF data available on the public Linked Data web using RDFa.
+Along the way, we'll address these common questions about RDFa: how is it similar to Microformats and Microdata, and how is it different?
+What kind of data is suitable for exposing to other applications as RDFa?
 Is it only good for public web pages, or can it be useful behind a firewall?
 Can RDFS and OWL ontologies play a role in the use of RDFa?
 What are the business cases for using RDFa?